Business Partners and Customers Due Diligence Policy

 Red Flags

-Bribery and Corruption comes in many different forms and further background
+Bribery and Corruption comes in many different forms and further background information can be found in the Anti-Bribery and Corruption Policy.

-different about the Business Partner which could give rise to Bribery and/or Corruption-related concerns, this should be regarded as a red flag.
+Where an Employee is or becomes aware of anything unusual, suspicious or otherwise different about the Business Partner or Customer which could give rise to Bribery and/or Corruption-related concerns, this should be regarded as a red flag.
 Red flags include but are not limited to:

-- the involvement of Public Officials in proposed Business Partner or the
+• the involvement of Public Officials in proposed Business Partner or the underlying transaction or services;

-underlying transaction or services; - proposals from the proposed Business Partner to make payments (not provided
+• proposals from the proposed Business Partner or Customer to make payments (not provided for by law), give gifts or provide entertainment or hospitality to Public Officials;

-contract with the proposed Business Partner is likely to be sub-contracted; - where the proposed Business Partner suggests that no written agreement be put in place, or where there is otherwise a lack of visibility or clarity around the Business Partner’s actual services or how it operates;
+• where the proposed Business Partner or Customer suggests that no written agreement be put in place, or where there is otherwise a lack of visibility or clarity around the Business Partner’s actual services or how it operates or Customer transaction is a typical or complex where the beneficiary is not clear;

 Geography

-Bribery and Corruption are perceived as being more likely to occur in certain locations
+Bribery and Corruption are perceived as being more likely to occur in certain locations and countries.

 For the purposes of assessing jurisdictional risks, Employees should refer to the latest “Corruption Perceptions Index” prepared by Transparency International.
-The latest index here: https://www.transparency.org/en/cpi/2020/index/nzl
+The latest index here: https://www.transparency.org/en/cpi/2023/index/nzl

 Where the Business Partner is located in, or the underlying transaction or services are otherwise significantly connected to, a country with a score of less than 30 on the latest published Corruption Perceptions Index, enhanced Due Diligence is required.